prawn-cake/RocketWS/README.md

 Interactions
 ------------
-Two main types of server interactions are supported:
+Several main types of server interactions are supported:

 * WebSockets - is used by browser-like clients;
 * MessagesSources - is used by backend applications;